termux/termux-widget/README.md

 The plugin **does not execute the commands itself** but sends an execution intent to `Termux` app, which has its own log level which can be set in `Termux` app settings -> `Termux` -> `Debugging` -> `Log Level`.
 So you must set log level for both `Termux` and `Termux:Widget` app settings to get all the info.

-Once log levels have been set, you can run the `logcat` command in `Termux` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d` to take a dump of the log.
+Once log levels have been set, you can run the `logcat` command in `Termux` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d > logcat.txt` to take a dump of the log.
 You can also view the logs from a PC over `ADB`.
 For more information, check official android `logcat` guide [here](https://developer.android.com/studio/command-line/logcat).

 ##### Log Levels